Sweathered/challenge/README.md

 ## Running the Project

-To run this project you should first start the Spring Boot server, followed by the React UI
+Assuming you have first set up the MYSQL database and have gotten the password, to run this project you should first start the Spring Boot server, followed by the React UI

 First, in the server project, you can start the server with the following command